known for its views of the Grand

 Average home price: $233,782

 Average travel time to work : 25 minutes

 Arizona Personal Income Taxes: Arizona levies personal income tax in 5 brackets ranging from 3 percent to 5 percent depending on income and filing status.
 Residents must complete returns on Form 140 by April 15.

 : Compared to the national average, recent data shows Arizona ranking 40th in the nation in math and reading scores.
 Arizona also under-performs in education spending per capita than many other states.
 As is the case in other parts of the country, better schools are usually found in and around larger cities, although that may vary even by neighborhood.
-For more information on school rankings also see: AZ Learns
+For more information on school rankings also see: AZ Report Card

 : Ranging from hot desert to cold mountains, Arizona